 Within the framework of this article, we are focusing specifically on QCA in multimethod research designs (cross-case-analysis-first designs followed by within-case analysis), and more precisely on a design in which QCA, as a data analysis method, is sequenced with in -depth PT - but following a mechanistic approach to causality when performing QCA - the logic of the sequence is quite straightforward: Technically, QCA is used instrumentally as a method to identify the core combinations of conditions that lead to the outcome of interest in a given set of selected cases, thereby identifying cross-case patterns; then PT is conducted on typical cases, i.e. those positive cases that share the same combination of conditions, the presence of the outcome and also similar features (contextual conditions).
 This enables one to provide evidence (if applicable) of a causal relationship between a given combination of conditions and the outcome, and to understand how that combination of conditions produces the outcome by tracing the causal mechanisms (as systems) linking them together under certain contextual conditions.

 Established literature on this particular sequence supported us in taking this stance (Beach 2018; Beach and Pedersen 2016, 2019; Beach and Rohlfing 2018; Goertz 2017; Williams and Gemperle 2017).
 While also the inverse sequence has merits, a QCA first study enables to run a cross-case analysis to identify whether there is indeed evidence for a cross-case relationship.
-These results can in turn guide a follow-up PT in which one can focus on specific sufficient terms and identify all the parts of the mechanisms and their manifestation in typical cases (Beach and Rohlfing 2018, 16; Schneider and Rohlfing, 2013).
-By engaging in QCA first, one can gain cross-case knowledge of the population of cases, which helps to better understand the combinations of conditions in which a given mechanism can be operative (Beach and Pedersen 2019,6).
+These results can in turn guide a follow-up PT in which one can focus on specific sufficient terms and identify all the parts of the mechanisms and their manifestation in typical cases (Beach and Rohlfing 2018: 16; Schneider and Rohlfing, 2013).
+By engaging in this sequence , one can gain cross-case knowledge of the population of cases, which helps to better understand the combinations of conditions in which a given mechanism can be operative (Beach and Pedersen 2019: 6) and to make PT more robust by empirically identifying mechanisms in a more holistic and robust way and by identifying the boundaries of mechanisms (Bennett 2010: 209, King Keohane and Verba 1994: 86).

-As can be derived from the above, in this article, we rely on theory-focused, theory-testing variant of PT, which enables the testing of QCA-informed conjectures about plausible mechanism(s) operating between the cause(s) and the outcome (Beach and Pedersen 2019, 245).
-Theory-testing PT, as its label suggests, is geared towards “testing whether a hypothesized causal mechanism exists in a positive case or set of positive cases by exploring whether the predicted evidence of a hypothesized causal mechanism exists in reality” (Beach 2017, 18).
+As can be derived from the above, in this article, we rely on theory-focused, theory-testing variant of in-depth PT, which enables the testing of QCA-informed conjectures about plausible mechanism(s) operating between the cause(s) and the outcome (Beach and Pedersen 2019, 245).
+Theory-testing in-depth PT, as its label suggests, is geared towards “testing whether a hypothesized causal mechanism exists in a positive case or set of positive cases by exploring whether the predicted evidence of a hypothesized causal mechanism exists in reality” (Beach 2017, 18).
 Consistent with the approach to mechanisms as systems, and in line with realistic evaluation (Pawson and Tilley, 1997), we conceive them as consisting of “entities that engage in activities.
 Entities are factors (actors, organizations, or structures) engaging in activities, whereas the activities are the producers of change or what transmits causal forces or powers through a mechanism” (Beach and Pedersen 2019, 38).
 We return to this later in the article when illustrating how we empirically approached this in practice.